railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 To create a new Tax Case, use the menu :menuselection:`Financial Management --> Configuration --> Taxes --> Tax Codes`.
 You define the following fields:

-*  *Tax Case Name* : a unique name required to identify the Case,
+*  :guilabel:`Tax Case Name` : a unique name required to identify the Case,

-*  *Company* : a required link that attaches the Case to a specific company, such as the Main Company,
+*  :guilabel:`Company` : a required link that attaches the Case to a specific company, such as the Main Company,

-*  *Case Code* : a short code for the case,
+*  :guilabel:`Case Code` : a short code for the case,

-*  *Parent Code* : a link to a parent Tax Case that forms the basis of the tree structure like a Chart of Accounts,
+*  :guilabel:`Parent Code` : a link to a parent Tax Case that forms the basis of the tree structure like a Chart of Accounts,

-*  *Sign for Parent* : choose 1.00 to add the total to the parent account or -1.00 to subtract it,
+*  :guilabel:`Sign for Parent` : choose 1.00 to add the total to the parent account or -1.00 to subtract it,

-*  *Description* : a free text field for documentation purposes.
+*  :guilabel:`Description` : a free text field for documentation purposes.

 You can also see two read-only fields:

-*  *Year Sum* : a single figure showing the total accumulated on this case for the financial year.
+*  :guilabel:`Year Sum` : a single figure showing the total accumulated on this case for the financial year.

-*  *Period Sum* : a single figure showing the total accumulated on this case for the current financial period (perhaps 1 month or 3 months).
+*  :guilabel:`Period Sum` : a single figure showing the total accumulated on this case for the current financial period (perhaps 1 month or 3 months).

 You will probably need to create two tax cases for each different tax rate that you have to define, one for the tax itself and one for the invoice amount that the tax is based on.
 And you'll create tax cases that you won't link to Tax objects (similar to General Account \ ``View``\   types) just to organize the tree structure.